 From here we can see that fans of the Four Seasons Hotels are engaged.
 On average the Four Seasons receives 232 likes per post and they engage with 5% of their total base.
 As they continue to grow, they will need to monitor this metric and make sure it does not decrease.
 They will also want to remember that it’s not just about quantity but the quality of engagement.
 Because when audience size and engagement grow in tandem, you can change a fundamental element of your brand’s persona online.
 As time goes on, evaluating how they perform against the competition and stack up in their industry will be beneficial as well.

 Curious to see if your fans and followers are engaging with you?
 Then go ahead try one of our Free Social Media reports.

 Ready to more actively engage with Simply Measured?
-Then sign up for a Free Trial of Simply Measured.
+Then request a demo of Simply Measured.